express42/vagrant-foodshow/README.md

 ### Ngrok installation

 You should go to [ngrok.com](http://ngrok.com) and download ngrok binary for your system.
-By default vagrant-foodshow will search ngrok binary at `~/bin/ngrok`.
-You must place binary into *bin* directory in your home folder.
-To change default location you must set `foodshow.ngrok_bin` option (See [Advanced tunnel example](#advanced-tunnel-example)).
+Vagrant-foodshow will search ngrok binary in PATH. `~/bin/ngrok` will be used if no ngrok binary in PATH.
+To disable search you may set `foodshow.ngrok_bin` option (See [Advanced tunnel example](#advanced-tunnel-example)).

 ### Plugin installation